WEZE: Switch to sports

 The station was acquired by Boston Celtics Communications (a group that shared ownership with the Boston Celtics basketball team) on May 10, 1990; the Celtics also simultaneously purchased WFXT (channel 25) from Fox Television Stations.
-The Celtics initially pledged to continue the all-news format, hiring a new morning anchor and shifting the station to a 30-minute clock (it previously followed a one-hour clock); however, the CBS Radio Network's decision to shift its Boston affiliation to WRKO effective September 3, 1990 (ending a 54-year link with WEEI) for reasons that included WRKO having a stronger news commitment, which compelled WEEI to join the ABC Direction Network, led to speculation that the station was shifting to an all-sports format.
+The Celtics initially pledged to continue the all-news format, hiring a new morning anchor that August and shifting the station to a 30-minute clock (it previously followed a one-hour clock).
+However, the CBS Radio Network's decision to end its 54-year link with WEEI and shift its Boston affiliation to WRKO effective September 3, 1990, for reasons that included WRKO having a stronger news commitment, led to speculation that the station was shifting to an all-sports format, even as WEEI replaced CBS with the ABC Direction Network.

-Though this was played down by station officials, WEEI, which had already carried Celtics broadcasts since 1987, expanded its sports programming after the sale; WEEI became the flagship station of the Boston Bruins (replacing WPLM-FM) in 1990 (however, Celtics broadcasts were given priority, resulting in some Bruins broadcasts moving to WVBF or WMEX), and a nightly sports talk show with Craig Mustard was launched on August 20, 1990.
+Though the format change speculation was played down by station officials, WEEI, which had already carried Celtics broadcasts since 1987, expanded its sports programming after the sale; WEEI became the flagship station of the Boston Bruins (replacing WPLM-FM) in 1990 (however, Celtics broadcasts were given priority, resulting in some Bruins broadcasts moving to WVBF or WMEX), and a nightly sports talk show with Craig Mustard was launched on August 20, 1990.
 WEEI also carried Sports Byline USA and CBS Radio Sports broadcasts not cleared by WRKO.
 The all-news format continued in other dayparts until September 3, 1991, when WEEI became an all-sports station.
 Following the format change, the station began simulcasting its programming on WVEI in Worcester to reach central Massachusetts.

 Upon the change to all-sports, WEEI featured the Andy Moes show and Glenn (Ordway) and Janet (Prensky), a short-lived experiment in bringing a "Bickersons"-type format to sports radio.
 Also part of the roster was Boston sports talk pioneer Eddie Andelman.
 WEEI also began to carry Boston College Eagles football in 1992, replacing WBZ.
 However, the change was followed by a dramatic drop in its ratings; additionally, the station struggled financially, at one point losing $80,000 a week, leading to rumors of a sale of WEEI.
 Still, WEEI improved its morning ratings after it became one of the earliest affiliates of Imus in the Morning from WFAN in New York City on July 12, 1993.

-On March 16, 1994, the Boston Celtics reached a deal to sell WEEI to Back Bay Broadcasting; shortly afterward, the rights to Celtics broadcasts passed to American Radio Systems (ARS, which would shortly become part of CBS Radio), owner of WRKO and WHDH, effective with the 1994–95 season, while the Bruins signed a deal with WBZ to carry its broadcasts starting in 1995.
+On March 16, 1994, the Boston Celtics reached a deal to sell WEEI to Back Bay Broadcasters; shortly afterward, the rights to Celtics broadcasts passed to American Radio Systems (ARS), owner of WRKO and WHDH, effective with the 1994–95 season, while the Bruins signed a deal with WBZ to carry its broadcasts starting in 1995.
 Sister station WFXT was sold back to Fox Television Stations soon afterward.